cpslabteam/bank/README.md

 ## Running Instructions

+**Requires Eclipse Mars and PostgreSQL 9.4.4 or greater**

-1. Import the *bankServer* project into Eclipse (Mars version) by importing as *File->Import->Maven->Existing Maven Projects*.
+1. Import the *bank* project into Eclipse by importing as *File->Import->Maven->Existing Maven Projects*.

-2. Open *hibernate.cfg.xml* file in the *bankServer/src/main/resources/hibernate* directory, and change the database connection settings to fit your own, or adjust your properties to match the existing values.
+2. Open *hibernate.cfg.xml* file in the *bank/src/main/resources/hibernate* directory, and change the database connection settings to fit your own, or adjust your properties to match the existing values.

-3. Connect to the postgres database to use, and run the *reset_bank.sql* script, located in *bankServer/scripts/database*.
+3. Connect to the postgres database to use, and run the *reset_bank.sql* script, located in *bank/scripts/database*.

-4. Run the *ServerActivator* class in *bankServer/src/main/java* to start the server.
+4. Run the *ServerActivator* class in *bank/src/main/java/cpslabteam/bank/server* to start the server.

-5. Call the server resources using *testpage.html* in *bankClient/testpage.html* (currently only for GET methods), or use the [Postman] app (recommended).
+5. Access the client by addressing http://localhost:8000 or access the REST API by addressing http://localhost:9192/*{resource}*.
+To test the REST API use the [Postman] app.

 ####Optional
 To display colored messages in eclipse console install the [ANSI Console] plugin (instructions in the link).
 If not then disable the color properties in *bankServer/src/main/resources/log4j.properties* by commenting out the color related properties and uncommenting the uncolored ones.